Dan Howdle | October 24th, 2023

 Ever tried cancelling Sky?
 Found it too much hassle?
 Too many barriers put in your way?
 If you feel it’s time to make a switch, we’ve done all the research on exactly how you go about it with the least amount of fuss.

-To see the latest broadband and TV deals available to you at your address you need look no further than our own broadband and TV package comparison tool, which will show you exactly what's available right now, including special offers such as cashback and free gifts.
+To see the latest broadband and TV deals available to you at your address you need look no further than our own broadband and TV package comparison tools, which will show you exactly what's available right now, including special offers such as cashback and free gifts.

-If you just intent on switching broadband, the good news is you’ve no need to contact Sky at all.
+If you are just intent on switching broadband, the good news is you’ve no need to contact Sky at all.
 Your new provider will do this work for you and make all the arrangements with Sky.
 Once completed, you’ll receive a notification from Sky confirming the switch and any outstanding payments will be due at this point.
 So, once you’ve chosen your new broadband provider, the hard work for you is done.

 Sky will never want you to leave.
 It does not want you to go to another provider.
 However, as a business it is also going to keep its best treats hidden away until they’re absolutely necessary.
 Before engaging in any communication with Sky about cancelling your subscription, you need to be clear in your mind about why you’re doing this.
 Be honest with yourself – is it the price?
 If it is, do you really want to cancel or are you simply angling for a better deal?
 If it’s the latter, you’re not alone – we’ve all thought the same at some point.

 Yes, unless you specifically request its removal.
 Unless the sight of it offends you, it makes sense to keep it in case you decide to return to Sky in the future.
 However, Sky is trying to move its entire TV service to Sky Stream, so in our opinion, satellite dishes are living out their final days.

-Nope, sorry.
-Sky wants you to come back at some stage but it’s not going to make it that easy.
+No. Sky wants you to come back at some stage but it’s not going to make it that easy.
 You’ll also lose anything you’ve already got recorded.